shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Here's an informative article on how to accommodate research in your otherwise busy undergraduate schedule -- [making the most of an undergrad at CMU](https://willcrichton.net/notes/making-the-most-out-of-cmu/){:target="_blank"}

 ## What research is not
-Others who've been through it may disagree, but in my opinion
+Others who've been through it may disagree, but these are my opinions of doing research full time (i.e. in the context of pursuing a Ph.D. to do research)

 - _Is a huge commitment_ -- It's not a 5 year grind which will ruin your sense of a timeline of what you want to do in life.
 We're expected to live for >60 years.
 Five years of it on this enterprise is not really that big a deal.
 But sure - if you have filial, financial circumstances which you can't avoid, then this may be a sub-optimal life decision.
 - _Is expensive_ -- It's not really.
 Most graduate programs will in fact pay you a monthly salary, and waive your tuition off.
 So you essentially are an employee being paid to produce knowledge.